-- To implement this development no trees will need to be removed or worked on.
-However, I have suggested that G1 - G3 are 'faced back' to form a tighter hedge feature and allow better clearance.
-This is not required to implement the proposal, it is only a suggestion. - The architect have considered the location of the building to avoid conflict with the trees. - The RPA of all the trees will be avoided by the construction of the buildings.
-Most of the area adjacent to G1 - G3 is already covered with hard surfacing and therefore unlikely to impact on the tree.
-Care will be taken as per the method statement when working close to this protected zone when removing the hard surface. - Protective fencing will be installed to prevent unnecessary access into the protected areas and to stop collision damage to the trees occurring.
+- To implement this development the trees will not need to be removed or worked on.
+They are far enough away from the proposed properties where their will be no direct conflict. - The trees are located far enough away from the proposed construction zone where their constraints will not be impacted by the new proposal. - Protective fencing will be installed to prevent unnecessary access into the protected area and to stop collision damage to the tree occurring.
 The locations of this fencing are shown on the tree protection plan in Appendix 5. - The trees can be adequately protected from construction pressures by implementing and adhering to the protection measures provided in the method statement in Appendix 3.
-The proposal is unlikely to have any detrimental impact on the trees. - The scheme presents an excellent opportunity to have new and diverse planting installed to complement the surrounding landscape and benefit wildlife habitat.
+The proposal is unlikely to have any detrimental impact on the tree. - The scheme presents an excellent opportunity to have new and diverse planting installed to complement the surrounding landscape and benefit wildlife habitat.